kloeckner-i/buzzfeed-sso/README.md

 ## Contributors

-This is the list of contributors to the original [incubator/buzfeed-sso](https://github.com/helm/charts/tree/master/incubator/buzzfeed-sso) chart:
+This is the list of contributors to the original [incubator/buzfeed-sso](https://github.com/helm/charts/tree/master/incubator/buzzfeed-sso) chart and the first fork [minddocdev/buzzfeed-sso](https://github.com/minddocdev/buzzfeed-sso):

 - @anas-aso
 - @cameronattard